JustSage/project-management/README.md

 ## Status
 Project is: _in progress_.
-This is the result of sprint 3.
+The branch master up to date according to the submission of Sprint #4.

 ## Setup